smittytone/HighlighterSwift/README.md

 * Redundant code has been removed.
 * Gains unit tests, with more to come, I hope.

+## Theme (Style) Files and HighlighterSwift 3.1.0

+**HighlighterSwift** uses minified versions of the standard *Highlight.js* theme files (`/src/styles/*.css` and `/src/styles/base16/*.css`).
+Additionally, these have been adjusted to better suit the needs of **HighlighterSwift** and how it processes these files when (for example) `setTheme()` is called.
+You cannot simply transfer theme files straight from *Highlight.js* to **HighlighterSwift**.

+Additionally, where there is a name conflict between *Highlight.js*’ more modern ‘base16’ themes and older forms, the ‘base16’ version has been included and the other removed.
+Themes affected: *Default*, *Grayscale* and *Gruvbox*.

+### Previous Versions’ Theme Notes

+Some themes have been modified slightly to meet the needs of the project **HighlighterSwift** was originally developed for.
+Specifically:

+* Background images have been removed from the *Brown Paper*, *Greyscale*, *Schoolbook* and *Pojoacque* themes (*Highlight.js* is also starting to do this).
+* The two *Kimbie* themes have been renamed for consistency.
+* All colours have been formalized as hex values.

+You should also note that some theme style elements may not fully match the latest versions offered by *Highlight.js*.

 ## Platform Support

 **HighlighterSwift** supports macOS 11 (Big Sur) and up, iOS (iPadOS) 13 and up, tvOS 13 and up, and visionOS 1 and up. iOS, tvOS and visionOS support remains untested, however.
 If you use **HighlighterSwift** with these operating systems and run into issues, please let me know.